When does the next Practice Seminar take place?

 Day 2 – October 31

-Excursion Visit to two regenerative farms, where participants gain hands-on insights into the application of regenerative methods and learn how to assess soil health through techniques such as the spade test.
+Visit to two regenerative farms, where participants gain hands-on insights into the application of regenerative methods.
+The excursion will be accompanied by Jule Schwartz and Benjamin Fäth.

 Day 3 – November 1